 Meniere’s Disease is a serious disorder of the inner ear that very few people are familiar with, but that actually affects a large portion of the adult population.
-This ear disease can occur at any age, though it is most common adults between the ages of 20 and 50.
-By having a better understanding of what this disease is, its symptoms, and treatment options, you can seek the care you need should you develop any of the common symptoms.
+This ear disease can occur at any age, though it is most common in adults between the ages of 20 and 50.
+By having a better understanding of this disease and its symptoms and treatment options, you can be better prepared to seek the care you need should you develop any of the common symptoms.

 What is Meniere’s Disease?

 Meniere’s Disease affects the inner ear and can gradually lead to a number of related health issues, including ringing of the ears (tinnitus) and even permanent hearing loss.
 Typically, Meniere’s Disease will only affect one ear, though it is possible to develop the condition in both ears over a period of time.

 There are a number of common symptoms to watch out for that could be indicative of Meniere’s Disease.
 The most common symptom is a sudden feeling of vertigo or dizziness; these episodes can last anywhere from 20 minutes to 24 hours, depending on the severity.
 Some people will even experience vomiting and/or nausea as a result of their vertigo.
 Other common symptoms include:

 - ringing in the ear

 - a feeling of “fullness” in one ear or on one side of the head

 If any of these symptoms apply to you, it’s important to see a doctor for an evaluation as soon as possible.